godotengine/godot-docs/classes/class_editorsettings.rst

 - :ref:`Color<class_Color>` **text_editor/theme/highlighting/line_length_guideline_color**

 The script editor's color for the line length guideline.
-The "hard" line length guideline will be drawn with this color, whereas the "soft" line length guideline will be drawn with an opacity twice as low.
+The "hard" line length guideline will be drawn with this color, whereas the "soft" line length guideline will be drawn with half of its opacity.

 ----